yiwen-luo/After-Work-Ride-Pattern/README.md

 ![screenshot](rides_data_output/rain/bloomberg/Picture2.png)

-Deeper color there is, means more taxis drop off passengers there.
+Deeper color means that more taxis drop off passengers there.

 And when we change radius, which means increasing the radius of every point, we can get a graph like below.